0x106/minerva/readme.md

 This repository is intended as an overview of all the computer science topics that I feel are important as a modern developer.

-Each directory contains relevant notes and links about that particular topic.
+Each directory will contain relevant notes and links about that particular topic.
 ```
 .
 ├── javascript